ILP Modulo Theories

 Our abstract framework maintains a list of open subproblems, because it is designed to allow different branching strategies.
-This is in contrast to an algorithm like DPLL that does not keep track of subproblems explicitly.
-There, subproblems are implicit, \ie backtracking corresponds to exploring a different subproblem.
-ILP algorithms branch over non-Boolean variables in arbitrary ways, thus mandating explicit subproblems.
+This is in contrast to an algorithm like CDCL that does not keep track of subproblems explicitly.
+There, subproblems are implicit, \ie backtracking can reconstruct them.
+ILP solvers branch over non-Boolean variables in arbitrary ways, thus mandating that we explicitly record subproblems.

 In a state \pa{}, the assignment $A$ is the best known ($T$-consistent) solution so far, if any.
-It has a superscript $-\infty$ if it satisfies all the constraints, but is not optimal because the value of the objective function can be arbitrarily low.
-If this is the case, it is useful to provide an assignment but also to report the fact that no optimal solution exists.
+It has a superscript $-\infty$ if it satisfies all the constraints, but is not optimal because the IMT instance admits solutions with arbitrarily low objective values.
+If this is the case, it is useful to provide an assignment and to also report that no optimal assignment exists.